w3c/wai-people-use-web/_people-use-web/user-stories-eight.md

 > My text reader helps me focus on what I am reading.
 I don't use it all the time but for long text it is super helpful.

-Stefan is a 13-year-old with dyslexia and attention deficit hyperactivity disorder (ADHD).
+Stefan is a student with dyslexia and attention deficit hyperactivity disorder (ADHD).
 As a person with ADHD, Stefan has difficulty following multi-step or long tasks.
 This can make it hard to maintain focus on his schoolwork.
 Visual supports, such as icons and images, and good use of whitespace around what he is looking at can help him to focus.
 He can become lost in dense text and is unable to find the meaning.
 When this happens he gives up because it takes too long and is tiring.
 This has caused him to fall behind in his work compared to other students.

 Stefan's school has recently transitioned to using digital textbooks.
 This has been a huge improvement for Stefan who can now use his text-to-speech software to aid his understanding of what are sometimes complex texts.
 Stefan also uses the web for research.
 Unfortunately, his experience on the web can be varied.
 Often sites contain content such as animated advertisments and graphics which he can find distracting.